comingofflais-com/LLM-Moderator-for-wpForo/README.md

 AI-powered moderation using OpenRouter with standalone Moderator/Admin interface

 ## Description

 ### Important
 This plugin is in beta.
 192/192 automated test scenarios passed!
-See tested version below. **WARNING**: The code is released for early adopters beta testing on non-production sites and reference purposes only.
+See tested versions below (current 2.4.13). **WARNING**: The code is released for early adopters beta testing on non-production sites and reference purposes only.
 In any case, **back up your site first!** Use at your own risk.
 Bug fixes are appreciated.

 LLM Moderator for wpForo is a WordPress plugin that integrates AI-powered content moderation with the wpForo forum plugin.
 It uses OpenRouter API to analyze forum posts and topics in real-time, automatically flagging inappropriate content and muting users who violate forum guidelines.
 Utilizing independent database tables for muted users, and flag metrics.

 Get control over your moderation ✊ ✊ ✊.
 Moderate at mere pennies.
-During testing the average cost per request is recorded at USD $0.00005 using the default prompt, with DeekSeek-v3.1.
+During testing the average cost per request is recorded at USD $0.00005 using the default prompt, with DeepSeek-v3.1.

 ## News
  - Jan 2026 | Looking for beta testers.
 Join the Telegram group!